spotDL/spotify-downloader/docs/usage.md

   --max-retries MAX_RETRIES
                         The maximum number of retries to perform when getting metadata.
   --headless            Run in headless mode.
   --use-cache-file      Use the cache file to get metadata.
 It's located under C:\Users\user\.spotdl\.spotify_cache or ~/.spotdl/.spotify_cache under linux.
-It only caches tracks and gets updated whenever spotDL gets
+It only caches tracks and gets updated
-                        metadata from Spotify.
+                        whenever spotDL gets metadata from Spotify.
 (It may provide outdated metadata use with caution)

 FFmpeg options:
   --ffmpeg FFMPEG       The ffmpeg executable to use.
   --threads THREADS     The number of threads to use when downloading songs.
   --bitrate {auto,disable,8k,16k,24k,32k,40k,48k,64k,80k,96k,112k,128k,160k,192k,224k,256k,320k,0,1,2,3,4,5,6,7,8,9}
                         The constant/variable bitrate to use for the output file.
 Values from 0 to 9 are variable bitrates.
 Auto will use the bitrate of the original file.
 Disable will disable the bitrate option.
 (In case of m4a and opus files, auto and disable will skip the conversion) --ffmpeg-args FFMPEG_ARGS
                         Additional ffmpeg arguments passed as a string.

 Output options:
-  --format {mp3,flac,ogg,opus,m4a}
+  --format {mp3,flac,ogg,opus,m4a,wav}
                         The format to download the song in.
   --save-file SAVE_FILE
                         The file to save/load the songs data from/to.
 It has to end with .spotdl.
 If combined with the download operation, it will save the songs data to the file.
 Required for save/preload/sync
   --preload             Preload the download url to speed up the download process.
-  --output OUTPUT       Specify the downloaded file name format, available variables: {title}, {artists}, {artist}, {album}, {album-artist}, {genre}, {disc-number}, {disc-count}, {duration}, {year}, {original-date}, {track-
+  --output OUTPUT       Specify the downloaded file name format, available variables: {title}, {artists}, {artist}, {album}, {album-artist}, {genre}, {disc-number}, {disc-count}, {duration},
-                        number}, {tracks-count}, {isrc}, {track-id}, {publisher}, {list-length}, {list-position}, {list-name}, {output-ext}
+                        {year}, {original-date}, {track-number}, {tracks-count}, {isrc}, {track-id}, {publisher}, {list-length}, {list-position}, {list-name}, {output-ext}
   --m3u [M3U]           Name of the m3u file to save the songs to.
-Defaults to {list[0]}.m3u8 If you want to generate a m3u for each list in the query use {list}, If you want to generate a m3u file based on the first list
+Defaults to {list[0]}.m3u8 If you want to generate a m3u for each list in the query use {list}, If you want to generate a m3u
-                        in the query use {list[0]}, (0 is the first list in the query, 1 is the second, etc. songs don't count towards the list number)
+                        file based on the first list in the query use {list[0]}, (0 is the first list in the query, 1 is the second, etc. songs don't count towards the list number)
   --cookie-file COOKIE_FILE
                         Path to cookies file.
-  --overwrite {metadata,skip,force}
+  --overwrite {force,skip,metadata}
                         How to handle existing/duplicate files.
-(When combined with --scan-for-songs force will remove all duplicates, and metadata will only apply metadata to the latest song and will remove the rest. )
+(When combined with --scan-for-songs force will remove all duplicates, and metadata will only apply metadata to the latest song and will remove the rest. ) --restrict [{strict,ascii,none}]
-  --restrict [{strict,ascii,none}]
-                        Restrict filenames to a sanitized set of characters for increased compatibility --print-errors        Print errors (wrong songs, failed downloads etc) on exit, useful for long playlist --sponsor-block       Use the sponsor block to download songs from yt/ytm.
+                        Restrict filenames to a sanitized set of characters for better compatibility --print-errors        Print errors (wrong songs, failed downloads etc) on exit, useful for long playlist --sponsor-block       Use the sponsor block to download songs from yt/ytm.
   --archive ARCHIVE     Specify the file name for an archive of already downloaded songs --playlist-numbering  Sets each track in a playlist to have the playlist's name as its album, and album art as the playlist's icon
   --scan-for-songs      Scan the output directory for existing files.
 This option should be combined with the --overwrite option to control how existing files are handled.
-(Output directory is the last directory that is not
+(Output directory is
-                        a template variable in the output template) --fetch-albums        Fetch all albums from songs in query --id3-separator ID3_SEPARATOR
+                        the last directory that is not a template variable in the output template) --fetch-albums        Fetch all albums from songs in query --id3-separator ID3_SEPARATOR
                         Change the separator used in the id3 tags.
 Only supported for mp3 files.